KarelCemus/play-redis/README.md

 By default, [Play framework 2](http://playframework.com/) is delivered with EHCache module implementing [CacheApi](https://www.playframework.com/documentation/2.5.x/api/scala/index.html#play.api.cache.CacheApi).
-Unfortunately, this module suffers from a very inconvenient issue: as the ClassLoaders are evolved on application recompilation **during a development**, the class versions does not match thus the **cache is wiped on every compilation**.
-That might result in *repeated logging in*, *loosing a session* or *computing an extensive value*.
-All these things very slow down development.

-The goal of this module is to enable the **redis-server** key/value cache storage to be smoothly used within the Play framework 2.
-Furthermore, besides the backward compatibility with the [CacheApi](https://www.playframework.com/documentation/2.5.x/api/scala/index.html#play.api.cache.CacheApi), it introduces more evolved API called [play.api.cache.redis.CacheApi](https://github.com/KarelCemus/play-redis/blob/master/src/main/scala/play/api/cache/redis/InternalCacheApi.scala).
+This module enables use of the **redis-server**, i.e., key/value cache, within the Play framework 2.
+Besides the backward compatibility with the [CacheApi](https://www.playframework.com/documentation/2.5.x/api/scala/index.html#play.api.cache.CacheApi), it introduces more evolved API providing various handful operations.
+Besides the basic methods such as `get`, `set` and `remove`, it provides more convenient methods such as `expire`, `exists`, `invalidate` and much more.
 As the cache implementation uses Akka actor system, it is **completely non-blocking and asynchronous**.
-Furthermore, besides the basic methods such as `get`, `set` and `remove` it provides more convenient methods such as `expire`, `exists` and `invalidate`.
+Furthermore, we deliver the library with several configuration providers to let you easily use play-redis on Heroku as well as on your premise.

+## Provided APIs

-This library delivers a single module with following implementations of the API:
+This library delivers a single module with following implementations of the API.
+While the core of the framework is fully non-blocking, most of provided facades are *blocking wrappers*.

- 1. play.api.cache.redis.CacheApi (blocking Scala implementation)
+ 1. `play.api.cache.redis.CacheApi` (*blocking* Scala implementation)
- 2. play.api.cache.redis.CacheAsyncApi (non-blocking Scala implementation)
+ 2. `play.api.cache.redis.CacheAsyncApi` (non-blocking Scala implementation)
- 3. play.api.cache.CacheApi (Play's blocking API for Scala)
+ 3. `play.api.cache.CacheApi` (Play's *blocking* API for Scala)
- 4. play.cache.CacheApi (Play's blocking API for Java)
+ 4. `play.cache.CacheApi` (Play's *blocking* API for Java)

-First, the CacheApi is extended play.api.cache.CacheApi and it implements the connection in the **blocking** manner.
+First, the `CacheApi` is extended `play.api.cache.CacheApi` and it implements the connection in the **blocking** manner.
-Second, the CacheAsyncApi enables **non-blocking** connection providing results through `scala.concurrent.Future`.
+Second, the `CacheAsyncApi` enables **non-blocking** connection providing results through `scala.concurrent.Future`.
-Third, the synchronous implementation also implements standard CacheApi bundled within Play framework.
+Third, the synchronous implementation also implements standard `CacheApi` bundled within Play framework.
+Finally, the `play.cache.CacheApi` is implementation of standard `CacheApi` for Java.

 ## How to add the module into the project